honghaoz/Loggerithm/README.md

 [![License](https://img.shields.io/cocoapods/l/Loggerithm.svg?style=flat)](http://cocoapods.org/pods/Loggerithm)
 [![Platform](https://img.shields.io/cocoapods/p/Loggerithm.svg?style=flat)](http://cocoapods.org/pods/Loggerithm)

-A lightweight Swift logger, uses `println` in Debug and `NSLog` in Production with colourful output.
+A lightweight Swift logger, uses `print` in Debug and `NSLog` in Production with colourful output.

 ![](https://raw.githubusercontent.com/honghaoz/Loggerithm/master/Assets/demo.png)

 ## Why

-In Swift, we usually use `println` to log information into console.
+In Swift, we usually use `print` to log information into console.
 However, it doesn't log anything in production version.

-Thus we want to use `NSLog` in production but still want the efficiency of `println` in development. (`println` is faster than `NSLog`).
+Thus we want to use `NSLog` in production but still want the efficiency of `print` in development. (`print` is faster than `NSLog`).

 This project started more than half a year ago, named [ZHSwiftLogger](https://github.com/honghaoz/ZHSwiftLogger).
 At that time, no other Swift loggers provided this functionality.
 So I developped this logger for my personal usage.

 Nowadays, we have more and more great Swift loggers.
 While, **Loggerithm** is lightweight, pretty straightforward and handy to use.

 ## Features
-- [x] Use `println` in Debug and `NSLog` in Production.
+- [x] Use `print` in Debug and `NSLog` in Production.
 - [x] Formatted output, just like `NSLog`.
 - [x] Log level Support.
 - [x] Colorful output and color customization.